David92p/Lotto-Ticket-Generator/README.md

 # This is the first step to start playing.

 ## The first branch will have inside a packcage called "lottoproject" which will take care of dividing the code:
-### - basic.py:
+### - basic:
         This script introduces a Class named BasicGame that checks and instantiates an object of type city and form

-### - game.py:
+### - game:
         This script introduces a sub-class named Lot which instantiates a list of randomly drawn numbers.
         The extraction of the numbers is performed on the basis of a logic of form transmitted by the BasicGame Class

+### - header:
+        This script takes care of printing a header of our ticket on the screen.